 Have a look at the following table for a summary of the pros and cons to consider:

-How much does a fixed retainer cost?
+How much does a fixed retainer cost in the UK?

 Permanent retainers cost between £100 and £400 for one arch.
 If you need a bottom teeth retainer as well as one for your top teeth, this could mean up to £800 in total.
 However, some dentists include the cost of bonded retainers in your overall treatment package, so you may not need to pay for your first set.